 We will first look at man's attempt to defeat disease and old age.
 Subsequently

-we will look at the rapid developments that bring to medicine - and not only - physics and especially nanotechnology and then we will analyze important challenges that Artificial Intelligence brings us.
-Finally, we will discuss the ethical dilemmas and legal issues that arise in the brave, new world that is emerging.
+we will see the rapid developments that bring to medicine - and not only - the physics and especially the nanotechnology and then we will analyze important precalls with which Artificial Intelligence confronts us.
+Finally, we will discuss the ethical dilemmas and legal issues that arise in the brave new world that is emerging.

 Instructors: N. Tavernarakis, A. Argyros, S. Giannopoulos,

-A. Lappas, P. Trachanias, Institute of Technology and Research
+A. Lappas, P. Trachanias, Foundation for Research and Technology

 P. Sourlas, Law School of the University of Athens